ericdevlin-twc/brightcove/README.md

-# brightcove-player
+# brightcove
-JS files for birghtcove player
+Plugin for brightcove player